houdiniproject/houdini/README.md

 * PostgreSQL 10  or 12
 * Ruby 2.7

-> Note: All tools will be installed in the tutorial.
+> Note: All tools will be installed in the Dev Setup.

 ## Get involved